HMA-Rahman/Covid-19-Data-Exploration/readme.md

 You can checkout the SQL queries [here](https://github.com/true-B0T/Covid-19-Data-Exploration/blob/main/Sql%20Files/COVID%20Data%20Exploration%20using%20SQL.sql).

-After that, I imported these data to Power BI.
-Where I made an interactive dashboard which shows all these information at a glance.
+After that, made a dashboard using Power BI which shows all these information at a glance.

 ---
 ##The final Dashboard.